 The Defense Department has changed the process to allow service members and civilians to temporarily extend the life of their cards as the nation battles the COVID-19 pandemic.
 These extended cards that appear expired on their face can continue to be used for access to benefits, including health care and entry to installations and buildings and to systems and networks.

-Due to a surge of customers with expiring CACs and continuing system outages, the current appointment availability has an approximate one-week wait.
+Due to a surge of customers with expiring CACs and continuing system outages, the current appointment availability has an approximate three-week wait.
 We do our best to accommodate those with malfunctioning CACs as soon as we can.
 Please call the DEERS/ID Card Office at 520.533.1645 or 1608 and leave a message.